Everyting about VLOOKUP

 We recommend that you always set range_lookup argument explicitly, even though VLOOKUP doesn’t require it.
 That way, you always have a visual reminder of the match mode you expect.

-Video: How to use VLOOKUP for approximate matches
+Video: How to use VLOOKUP for approximate matches9.
+For approximate matches, data must be sorted

 If you are using approximate mode matching, your data must be sorted ascending order by lookup value.
 Otherwise, you may get an incorrect results.
 Also be aware that sometimes text data may look sorted, even though it’s not.

-Felienne Hermans has a great example of this problem here, from a cool analysis she did on actual Enron spreadsheets!
+Felienne Hermans has a great example of this problem here, from a cool analysis she did on actual Enron spreadsheets!10.
+VLOOKUP can merge data in different tables

 A common use case for VLOOKUP is to join data from two or more tables.
 For example, perhaps you have order data in one table, and customer data in another and you want to bring some customer data into the order table for analysis:

 Because the customer id exists in both tables, you can use this value to pull in the data you want with VLOOKUP.
 Just configure VLOOKUP to use the id value in table one, and the data in table 2, with the required column index.
 In the example below, we are using two VLOOKUP formulas.
-One to pull in the customer name, and the other to pull in the customer state.
+One to pull in the customer name, and the other to pull in the customer state.11.
+VLOOKUP can classify or categorize data

 If you ever need to apply arbitrary categories to data records, you can easily do so with VLOOKUP, by using a table that acts as the “key” to assign categories.